dmbarbour/glas/docs/GlasApps.md

 ### OS Extensions

 I could support OS operations under an 'os:' prefix, and perhaps OS-specialized actions under a header such as 'os:posix:...'.
 Not really sure what I need, or how much of the OS should be exposed.
 Might develop incrementally as needed.

+## Automatic Code Distribution

+My vision for glas systems is that applications represent live-coded, distributed [overlay networks](https://en.wikipedia.org/wiki/Overlay_network).
+In context of glas systems, the best place to support this is the binding of channels over TCP.

+In addition to communicating data, those TCP connections could communicate code and private state for remote evaluation.
+Computation quotas per TCP connection can be configurable.
+Code distribution would enable a flexible tradeoff between communication costs (latency and bandwidth) and computation costs (processor and memory).

+The remote code would have very limited access to effects: read and write channels that would otherwise communicate over a TCP connection, and update private state.
+Everything that can be done by remote code could instead be done locally.
+The impact on semantics and security would be minimal except insofar as performance is an important part of correctness.

 ## Procedures and Processes